Skip to main content

 AWS target group creation with IP addresses type and VPC selection

 On the next page, specify the IP of the Postgres RDS and include it as pending.
 You can use the dig +short YOUR_RDS_DNS_ENDPOINT command to get the IP of the RDS instance.
-Do note that the IP address can change without notice.
-You can use this guide to create a lambda to periodically check the IP and update the target group - https://aws.amazon.com/blogs/networking-and-content-delivery/hostname-as-target-for-network-load-balancers/
+Note that the IP address can change without notice.
+To handle this, use this guide to create a Lambda function that periodically checks the IP and updates the target group.

 Registering the Postgres RDS IP address as a pending target